int3rlop3r/crony/README.md

     | 1  | /tmp/createfile.sh | */10 * * * * |              |                  |
     +----+--------------------+--------------+--------------+------------------+

-crony can copy crontabs across servers as well as delete remote cronjobs, but that won't be all.
+crony can copy crontabs across servers as well as delete remote cron jobs.
+But that's not all!
 Keep watching this page as we build more features into crony.

 ### Installation